10 Warning Signs of Mold Toxicity: How Your HVAC System Could Be Affecting Your Health

 10 Warning Signs of Mold Toxicity

 Here are ten symptoms that might signal mold is affecting your health.
-And hey, we’re not doctors—but if these sound familiar, it could be worth taking a closer look at your home environment (and maybe giving your HVAC system some side-eye).
+And hey, we’re not doctors.
+But if these sound familiar, it could be worth taking a closer look at your home environment (and maybe giving your HVAC system some side-eye).

 1. Chronic coughing or sneezing – If it feels like allergy season all year long, mold could be part of the problem.